leeper/leeper.github.io/research.md

 ## Effects of Political Communication ##

 Most of the information that people can and do receive about politics comes from elites - political candidates, parties, interest groups, and the mass media.
 Understanding the effects of political communications is therefore vital to making sense of public opinions.
 My work in this area examines the effectiveness of political communications in moving public preferences and also considers how different groups succeed or fail at influencing those preferences given their access to the mass public and the alternative messages being communicated in the political environment.

-Ongoing projects:

-* The above mentioned project examining the effects of political debate and issue framing over the course of a real-world political debate (joint with [Rune Slothuus](http://pure.au.dk/portal/en/slothuus@ps.au.dk)).

 Working papers: